Chakradhar-Jeereddy/jenkins/README.md

    COURSE = "Jenkins"
  }
  options{
-  timeout(time: 10, units: 'SECONDS')  /*Timeout the step if it takes more then 10 seconds.
+  timeout(time: 10, unit: 'SECONDS')  /*Timeout the step if it takes more then 10 seconds. */ }
- }
  stages{
    stage('Build'){